 Related Parties - The Company accounts for related party transactions in accordance with FASB ASC Topic 850 (Related Party Disclosures).
 A party is considered to be related to the Company if the party directly or indirectly or through one or more intermediaries, controls, is controlled by, or is under common control with the Company.
-Related parties also include principal owners of the Company, its management, members of the immediate families of principal owners of the Company and its management and other parties with which the Company may deal if one party controls or can significantly influence the management or operating parties might be prevented from fully pursuing its own separate interests.
-A party which can significantly influence the management or operating policies of the transacting parties or if it has an ownership interest in one of the transacting parties and can significantly influence the other to an extent that one or more of the transacting parties might be prevented from fully pursuing its own separate interests is also a related party.
+Related parties also include principal owners of the Company, its management, members of the immediate families of principal owners of the Company and its management and other parties with which the Company may deal if one party controls or can significantly influence the management or operating policies of the other to an extent that one of the transacting parties or if it has an ownership interest in one of the transacting parties and can significantly influence the other to an extent that one or more of the transacting parties might be prevented from fully pursuing its own separate interests is also a related party.

 Earnings per Share - The Company computes basic earnings per common share using the weighted-average number of shares of common stock outstanding during the period.
 For the period in which the Company reports net losses, diluted net loss per share attributable to stockholders is the same as basic net loss per share attributable to stockholders, because potentially dilutive common shares are not assumed to have been issued if their effect is anti-dilutive.
-There were no dilutive securities or other items that would affect EPS for the year ended December 31, 2022 and 2021.
-Therefore, the diluted earnings per share is the same as basic earnings per share.
+There were no dilutive securities or other items that would affect earnings per share for the years ended December 31, 2023 and 2022.
+Therefore, the diluted earnings per share is the same as the basic earnings per share.

-Share issuance for Stock Compensation - Compensation cost for all equity-classified stock awards expected to vest is measured at fair value on the date of grant and recognized over the service period.
+Share Issued for Services - Stock-based compensation cost for all equity-classified stock awards expected to vest is measured at fair value on the date of grant and recognized over the service period.